-A well-respected stage and television actress, Janice Koh began her performance training under the Theatre Studies and Drama ‘A’-level programme at Victoria Junior College.
+A well-respected stage and screen actress, Janice Koh began her performance training under the Theatre Studies and Drama ‘A’-level programme at Victoria Junior College.
 She graduated from the National University of Singapore with an Honours degree in Theatre Studies, and in 1996, received a Masters with Distinction in Theatre Administration from the University of London’s Goldsmith’s College, under a Public Service Commission scholarship.

 A familiar face in the Singapore theatre scene, Janice has performed in more than 50 theatre productions, both in Singapore and abroad.
 In 2003, she won the Life!
 Theatre Award for Best Actress for her performance in David Auburn's Proof, and was nominated for the Life!
 Theatre Best Actress for her roles in Loo Zihan’s With/Out, Alfian Sa’at’s Optic Trilogy, Pangdemonium’s production of Rabbit Hole, as well as Ovidia Yu’s Hitting (On) Women.

 Internationally, Janice has toured with a number of productions to major venues and festivals in Europe and Asia.
-She recently concluded a Japan tour of Richard Sandaime, a co-commission of the Singapore Internatonal Arts Festival and the Tokyo Metropolitan Theatre.
+She recently concluded a Japan tour of Richard Sandaime, a co-commission of the Singapore International Arts Festival and the Tokyo Metropolitan Theatre.
 Directed by Ong Keng Sen, the work premiered at the 2016 Shizuoka Performing Arts Festival and was presented in Singapore, Tokyo, Kumamoto, Osaka, Kochi and Fukuoka in 2016.

 Janice’s work and interest in the arts extends beyond the stage and screen.
 Trained in arts policy and administration, she worked at the National Arts Council from 1997 to 2002 in arts funding and strategic planning.
 She also served as a Nominated Member of Parliament from 2011 to 2014, passionately championing the arts and creative sectors in Singapore.
 In her maiden speech in Parliament, she highlighted the importance and potential of the arts and the artistic community to Singapore, emphasizing the pivotal role they play in projecting Singapore’s unique identity, its stories and its creativity to a global audience.
 During her term, Janice highlighted the importance of literature and the humanities in local education system, advocated greater support for Singapore music, and emphasized the need for greater heritage conservation in preserving Singaporeans’ sense of place and home.
 She has also been vocal in raising questions on the regulation and censorship of the arts in Singapore.
 Janice serves on various boards in the non-profit arts and education sector including Wild Rice Ltd and the Victoria Advisory Committee.